 Think about this in real terms.
 Who needs to hear this?

-- The Anxious Creator: Encouraging them to hit “publish” on that blog post or share their art, even with the voice of self-doubt whispering in their ear.
-Showing up means sharing your work.
+- The Anxious Creator: Encourage them to share their work hit publish on that blog post or show their art despite the self doubt whispering in their ear.
+Showing up means letting the world see what only they can create.

 To whom it appeals?